gemoc/ICSA2017Tutorial/readme.md

 ![](figs/odesignTask1.png)

-Next, we have to create the action to do when we draw a new IntermediateConnector between port.

-In section *Edge Section Connector* in the odesign, let us create a new Edge Creation.
+Next, we have to create the action to do when we draw a new `IntermediateConnector` between port.
+To this end, in section *Edge Section Connector* in the odesign, create a new Edge Creation.

 ![](figs/edgeCreation.png)

 This node gives you five subelements.
-Four that defines the source and the target model elements pointed by your edge, the source and the target views pointed by your edge.
-Finally it gives the action to execute when creating this edge.
-Basically, we will change the execution context for this action, create two variable and call an external Java Action already define.
+Four that define the `source` and the `target` model elements pointed by your edge, the `source view`and the `target view` pointed by your edge.
+Also, it defines the action to execute when creating this edge.
+Basically, we will change the execution context for this action, create two variable and call an external Java action already define.
 The source code of this action is the following.

 ```Java